 Innovate and intensify to adapt and grow

-Innovating in the integral improvement of the systems, through sustainable intensification, will allow to increase the adaptive capacity and resilience against climate change to the extensive family livestock production systems of Argentina and Peru.
+Innovating in the integral improvement of systems through sustainable intensification, increasing the adaptive capacity and resilience to climate change of family livestock systems in Argentina and Peru.

 Context of the story

 By 2050, the agricultural sector faces the challenge of increasing production by more than 60% to feed the world.
 The arid and semi-arid areas of Argentina and Peru, where family farmers rely on extensive livestock farming, have high susceptibility to climate change, environmental fragility and high levels of rural poverty.
 In these regions, research and innovation are challenged to increase production and efficiency, considering environmental changes.
 Given this scenario, Sustainable Agriculture Intensification (ISA) is presented as the most rational alternative, to increase the efficiency and resilience of production systems.